HLBarker/LegislativeDiversity/README.md

      * Analyses = regression with diversity metrics as predictors

 3. What is the relationship between diversity in state legislatures and diversity in the state populace?
-   * Do state legislators reflect the diversity of the populaiton they are supposed to represent?
+   * Do state legislators reflect the diversity of the population they are supposed to represent?
      * Analysis = multivariate correlation (Procrustes)

 4. How does gerrymandering influence legislature diversity?